Nimaoth/Nev/README.md

 - And many more smaller features...

 ## Planned features
-- Collaborative editing (the foundation is exists already, the editor is using CRDTs based on [Zeds](https://github.com/zed-industries/zed) implementation, but actually connecting to other people is still missing)
+- Collaborative editing (the foundation exists already, the editor is using CRDTs based on [Zeds](https://github.com/zed-industries/zed) implementation)
 - Create custom UI in plugins
 - Fine grained permissions for plugins
 - Builtin terminal